-- Apply the front or rear brake. - Disengage the clutch.
+- Apply the front or rear brake.

+- Squeeze the clutch lever.

+- Use the shift pedal.

 Push the power switch to turn off the cruise control system.
-The "�o" indicator light and the "SET" indicator light will go off.
+The "\(\)" indicator light and the "SET" indicator light will go off.

 Traveling speed decreases as soon as the cruise control system is deactivated; unless the throttle grip is turned.